Rochus Tatamai

 Rochus Tatamai (born September 24, 1962 in Raduna, Rabaul) is a Papua New Guinean clergyman and bishop for the Roman Catholic Diocese of Bereina.
 He was appointed bishop in 2007.
 He left to assume the same position in Rabaul in 2020.

+Between 2017 and 2020, Rochus Tatamai was the President of the Catholic Bishops Conference of Papua New Guinea and Solomon Islands.